sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - getting-started.md

 | auto_insurance_anyco_3 | [Download link](https://github.com/sensible-hq/sensible-docs/blob/main/readme-sync/assets/v0/pdfs/auto_insurance_anyco_3.pdf) |
 | ----------------------------- | ------------------------------------------------------------ |

-You should receive a response with errors and warnings in the Validations array, as show in the following API response excerpt:
+You should receive a response with errors and warnings in the Validations array, as shown in the following API response excerpt:

 ```json
 {